rombrew/gp/README.md

 # Graph Plotter

 GP is aimed to be simple and fast tool to analyse numerical data.
 It does not claim to replace all other plotters.
+The main platforms are GNU/Linux and Windows.
+GP can be embedded to any third-party SDL2 based application.

 ## Features